usgs/earthquake-processing-formats/format-docs/TravelTimeRequest.md

 These are the values **required** to define a Travel-Time request.

 * Source -  A [TravelTimeSource](TravelTimeSource.md) object containing the geographic source information
-* Recievers - An array of [TravelTimeReciever](TravelTimeReciever.md) objects containing the geographic distance (or reciever information) to request travel time information for.
+* Receivers - An array of [TravelTimeReciever](TravelTimeReciever.md) objects containing the geographic distance (or reciever information) to request travel time information for.

 **Optional Input Values:**